 Most of the artworks are dated from the 60s to the present and are created by Romanian artists.
-But sometimes, MARe hosts international artists, such as Thomas Ruff, Martin Creed or Jeff Wall (past exhibitions).
+But sometimes MARe hosts international artists, such as Thomas Ruff, Martin Creed, Jeff Wall or Gregor Schneider (past exhibitions).

 The entrance is free for children under 14 years and for art students and teachers.